Key Takeaways:

-If your poor pooch has dysfunctioning kidneys, perhaps because of kidney disease or kidney failure, you’ve probably been recommended they go on a renal diet.
-It’s not only vital that a dog with kidney conditions eats a diet that is perfectly suited to their needs, they need to want to eat it - as their illness can mean that they’re turned off from food.
-We know this can be worrying for pooch parents, who only want what’s best for their dog - so how do you make sure you’re feeding your dog the best food for their kidney problems?
+If your poor pooch has dysfunctional kidneys, perhaps due to chronic kidney failure, you’ve probably been recommended a renal diet.
+It’s not only vital that a dog with kidney conditions eats a diet that is perfectly suited to their needs, but they also need to want to eat it.
+Especially when their illness can mean that they’re turned off from food.
+We know this can be worrying, so how do we make sure you’re feeding your dog the best food for their kidney problems?

 Read on to learn the attributes of a renal diet for dogs, so you can feed the right food for your dog’s kidney dysfunction and ensure they live the happiest life possible.